-If you recall, back in May I posted about a workers’ compensation case being decided by the Washington State Supreme Court: Weaver vs City of Everett.
+If you recall, back in May I posted about an ongoing workers’ compensation case at the Washington State Supreme Court.
+Namely, Weaver vs City of Everett.
+The case is about a firefighter that has Melanoma.
 On October 17, the Court issued its decision affirming the Court of Appeals.
-In short, the Court declined to apply the common law principles of res judicata and collateral estoppel to preclude Mr. Weaver from seeking permanent totally disability benefits when he had previously filed a claim seeking temporary total disability benefits that was rejected.
+In short, the Court declined to apply the common law principles of res judicata and collateral estoppel to preclude Mr. Weaver from seeking permanent totally disability benefits when he previously filed a claim seeking temporary total disability benefits.
+However, L&I rejected that previous claim.

 Supreme Court upholds the rights of injured workers in Washington State

-Clearly, the Supreme Court is committed to upholding the intent and purpose behind of Industrial Insurance Act: To protect and provide benefits for injured workers.
+Clearly, the Supreme Court has the commitment to uphold the intent and purpose behind of Industrial Insurance Act.
+That is, to protect and provide benefits for injured workers.
 Often referred to as “boilerplate” language, in its decision the Court referenced case law I reference all the time. “[T]he guiding principle in construing provisions of the Industrial Insurance Act is that the Act is… to be liberally construed… with doubts resolved in favor of the worker.”
 Dennis v.
 Dep’t of Labor & Indus., 109 Wn.2d 467, 470, 745 P.2d 1295 (1987).
 LET THAT SINK IN.
 In fact, the Court referenced it TWICE in the Weaver decision, at page 6 and again at page 13!

-RCW 51.32.185(10(a)(3) states that for firefighters, certain conditions are presumed to be occupational diseases.
-Melanoma is one of those conditions.
+RCW 51.32.185(10(a)(3) states that for firefighters, there is a presumption that certain conditions are occupational diseases.
+Melanoma is one of those firefighter conditions.
 Mr. Weaver was a firefighter.
-Mr. Weaver has melanoma.
+He has melanoma.
 Mr. Weaver’s melanoma is a death sentence.
-As near as I can tell, there is no dispute that his melanoma is a direct result of his fire fighting occupation.
-Therefore, the Court declined to apply collateral estoppel because doing so to preclude Mr. Weaver’s claim would serve an injustice and would be contrary to public policy.
+As near as I can tell, there’s no dispute that his melanoma is a result of his fire fighting occupation.
+Therefore, the Court declined to apply collateral estoppel.
+Doing so to preclude Mr. Weaver’s claim would serve an injustice and would be contrary to public policy.

 “Applying either doctrine here would be an apples-to-oranges application of common law principles to statutory claims, which would result in a “distasteful fruit salad of injustice.”.